sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 visibility
 historical events

-63. Slide 11 — Prototype
+## 63. Slide 11 — Prototype
-This is where you impress the judges.
+The prototype should demonstrate the concept credibly.
-Don't pretend:
+The presentation should not claim:

-“We deployed it on a 240-ton dumper.”
+“The system was deployed on a 240-ton dumper.”
-Instead say:
+Instead, it should state:

-“We created a scaled physical test environment representing the mine scenario.”
+“A scaled physical test environment representing the mine scenario was created.”
-Then demonstrate:
+The demonstration should then include:

 Mini haul road
       ↓